 Finally, we recognise that these documents can seem large and unwieldy at first glance, so we wanted to think about how the toolkit could be used on a practical, day to day level.
 We are really proud of the versatility and interactivity that our product designers built into the toolkit by developing links to navigate around it and to be able to select planning grids in an instant.
 We see this newest version of the toolkit as being most effective when used as an electronic daily tool to plan and design schemes of work, individual lessons and ipsative assessments.
 The hyperlinks at the start of each year group mean that teachers can quickly find what they are looking for, and within the additional guidance grids can be easily connected to other key documents or resources on our website.

-We hope you enjoy using the scheme of work planning toolkit as much as we have enjoyed creating it.
+We hope you enjoy using the PSHE education planning toolkit as much as we have enjoyed creating it.